Matthew heads Chapman Tripp's government sector group. He also leads the firm's Wellington-based commercial contracting and commercial property teams.

 He has advised government agencies on matters ranging from day-to-day commercial contracting arrangements though to some of the most complex and novel procurement projects in the public sector.

 Matthew also has a background in finance law.
 He has advised on cross border structured finance transactions for the likes of Transpower and Spark, and banks and corporate clients on a wide range of other finance related matters.
+He is a member of Chapman Tripp's board.

 Matthew has advised: